Rough and Ready (1918 film)

 Rough and Ready is a 1918 American silent Western film directed by Richard Stanton and produced and distributed by the Fox Film Corporation.
 It stars stage actor and western hero William Farnum.
 The picture was filmed in the Adirondack Mountains in western New York state.
 It is a lost film.

 Plot

-As described in a film magazine, Evelyn Durant (Palmer) finds her lover in what she believes is a compromising situation and breaks their engagement.
-Bill Stratton (Farnum) leaves for the Yukon.
-He becomes a close friend of a tired, little old miner who turns out to be Matthew Durant (Higgens), Evelyn's father.
-Evelyn comes to visit her father and, though Bill tries to get her to her father, she resents his efforts and takes the offer of assistance of Jack Belmont (Ethier).
+As described in a film magazine, Evelyn Durant finds her lover in what she believes is a compromising situation and breaks their engagement.
+Bill Stratton leaves for the Yukon.
+He becomes a close friend of a tired, little old miner who turns out to be Matthew Durant, Evelyn's father.
+Evelyn comes to visit her father and, though Bill tries to get her to her father, she resents his efforts and takes the offer of assistance of Jack Belmont.
 She learns the true character of Belmont when he attempts to force his attentions on her.
 After a terrific battle with Belmont and many hardships, Bill finally succeeds in bringing daughter and father together and in winning her forgiveness.